sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 it is possible to create custom PowerShell objects, but to date I have never needed to do this.
 For more details, read:

-* `David Bluemenfeld: Collection Type Guidence <https://gist.github.com/kevinblumenfeld/4a698dbc90272a336ed9367b11d91f1c>`_;
+* `David Bluemenfeld: Collection Type Guidance <https://gist.github.com/kevinblumenfeld/4a698dbc90272a336ed9367b11d91f1c>`_;
 * `Microsoft TechNet: Creating Custom Objects <https://social.technet.microsoft.com/wiki/contents/articles/7804.powershell-creating-custom-objects.aspx>`_;
 * `Kevin Marquette: Everything you wanted to know about PSCustomObject <https://powershellexplained.com/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject/>`_;

 Functions
 =========

-Function arguments and responses are passed by reference, so an arugment can be changed inside the function and remains unchanged outside the function, **but** this is considered *"bad programming practice"*, so better to avoid doing this.
+Function arguments and responses are passed by reference, so an argument can be changed inside the function and remains unchanged outside the function, **but** this is considered *"bad programming practice"*, so better to avoid doing this.
 Functions return references to objects, as illustrated in the `Example Script`_ where references to *HashTable* and *Array* objects are returned.

 While each function call returns a reference to a new (*different*) object, be careful about the scope of the variable you assign this reference too, it is easy to create multiple references to the same object.

-While mixing named (*order indepedent*) and positional (*order dependent*) arguments is permitted it can cause strange errors, so unless you are only supplying one or two arguments, a better approach is to use `splatting <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting>`_.
+While mixing named (*order independent*) and positional (*order dependent*) arguments is permitted it can cause strange errors, so unless you are only supplying one or two arguments, a better approach is to use `splatting <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting>`_.
 The following contrived example illustrates the basics but the ``param ( ... )`` section has many options not shown here.